HWChang/emmer/README.md

 ## EMMER: a feature selection algorithm for Principal Component Analysis

 ### What is EMMER?
-EMMER is a feature selection algorithm that
+EMMER is a feature selection algorithm that reduces the number of measurements in a matrix while allowing this new matrix to retains a similar data distribution on a PCA plot

 ![Figure 1.
 What EMMER can do?](https://drive.google.com/uc?id=1m2O658NZMInmYYlyI9AdUuz2hbg14U6X)

 **Why call it EMMER?**

 EMMER stands for Entropy-based Method for Microbial Ecology Research.
 We originally designed this algorithm for microbiota/microbiome studies.(please refer to our PNAS paper for example; [here](https://www.pnas.org/content/118/21/e2024446118)).